 Saint Louis University's Madrid Campus — called "SLU-Madrid" by our community — is an internationally diverse academic community where you can discover yourself and your place in the world.

 Saint Louis University is ranked among the top Jesuit universities in the United States and has received honors for its academic excellence, efforts to serve others and commitment to making a high-quality education attainable.

 Internationalize your college education.
 With Madrid as your campus, you can:

 Earn your entire U.S. degree in Spain, choosing from 16 fully accredited undergraduate majors and two graduate degree programs.

 Transfer from another university to complete your U.S. degree in Spain.

 Study abroad in Spain for a summer, a semester or a full academic year, enrolled in accredited courses that keep you on track to graduate.
 More than 200 courses are offered each semester that fulfill degree requirements for SLU's undergraduate majors.

 All degrees are processed through SLU-St. Louis, which is accredited by the Higher Learning Commission in the United States, Saint Louis University is authorized by and registered with the Consejería de Educación de la Comunidad de Madrid (the provincial higher education authorities in Madrid) to deliver U.S. degree programs.
 Learn more about Accreditation.

 The primary language of instruction is English, with selected courses taught in Spanish.

 Scholarships and Financial Aid

-More than 50% of all students benefit from some sort of financial aid, such as merit scholarships, awards, grants and U.S. federal aid.
+More than 50% of all students benefit from a wide range of scholarships and financial aid opportunities, including merit and non-merit scholarships, U.S. federal financial aid and veteran benefits.